Appearance

 This page is primarily intended for users on Pre-Launch or Production plans.
 If you are on a Private Cloud plan, please visit the Introduction to Metaplay Cloud Infrastructure section for more details.

-Although Metaplay Cloud is a fully managed cloud platform, in rare cases, you might still want to have direct control over certain cloud resources (like the AWS Secrets Manager, for example).
+Although Metaplay Cloud is a fully managed cloud platform, in rare cases, you might still want to have direct control over certain cloud resources.
 Metaplay provides you with limited access to a selection of cloud resources by offering tailored credentials.

 To access the Kubernetes cluster directly, you need a kubeconfig.yaml file.
 You can generate the file with: